GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/docs/01_introduction.md

 Regulators can control the expression of a given target gene by affecting different steps of the target's expression:

+!!! quote ""

     -   **Regulation of transcription**: this is the most well-known type of gene expression regulation.
 The regulatory molecule (a protein that regulates transcription is called a transcription factor) controls the production of messenger RNAs from the target gene.
     -   **Regulation of translation**: the regulatory molecule controls the synthesis of proteins from the target mRNAs.
     -   **Decay regulation**: the regulatory molecule affects the rate at which the target mRNAs or proteins are degraded by triggering their decay or protecting them from degradation.
     -   **Post-translational regulation**: the regulator modifies the conformation or sequence of its target proteins, thus affecting the ability of the target protein to perform its cellular function.

 Regulators that increase the expression of their target are called **activators**; those decreasing the expression of their target are called **repressors**.
 Typically, the relationship between regulator and target is quite specific, with most regulators controlling the expression of only a few target genes, and most genes being controlled by a small set of regulators.

 Information about the regulatory relationships between genes can be summarised into graphs, which we call Gene Regulatory Networks (GRN).
 In a GRN, nodes represent genes, and a directed arrow from gene A to gene B indicates that the products of gene A control the expression of gene B. An example of GRN is given below.